matthhong/cieran/README.md

 # cieran

-Cieran is a Python package for designing visualization colormaps via RLHF (Reinforcement Learning from Human Feedback).
+Cieran is a Python package for designing visualization colormaps via active preference learning.

 ## Installation